otacke/h5p-todo/README.md

 Is there a service with an open API that could be used to unit test code and return some results to H5P? ...
 - Possibly, something feasible is mentioned in https://h5p.org/node/310680

-### 3D model display
-It might be an interesting option to have a "3D image" content type that takes a standard 3D model file as input (research: what's standard?) and just displays it with some basic interaction options such as rotating or zooming.
-I bet there's already an open implementation for that (based on ThreeJS) that could be wrapped and used in H5P.

 ### Variable system
 There might be cases where you want to (semi-)dynamically create content instead of creating several instances.
 - Add variables, e. g. ${foo} that should not conflict with other texts.